-This hub has been designed for trainees and educators participating in the ANZCA and FPM training programs to identify suitable training and education resources, including those resources available through the ANZCA library.
+This hub has been designed for trainees and educators participating in the ANZCA, FPM and DHM training programs to identify suitable training and exam resources, and includes online access to the Primary Exam Reading List.

 Training & Examination guides

 We rely on your feedback to further develop and support user access to the ANZCA Library.
 Use the link below to provide content suggestions, as well as to make recommendations, report issues, and to give general feedback.